Trump administration suspends 5 wind projects off the East Coast

 “Today, the president and his administration put America first,'' said Robin Shaffer, president of Protect Our Coast New Jersey, a nonprofit advocacy group.

-“Placing largely foreign-owned wind turbines along our coastlines was never acceptable," he said, arguing that the projects posed serious national security risks.
+“Placing largely foreign-owned wind turbines along our coastlines was never acceptable," he said, arguing that Empire Wind, in particular, poses a threat because of its close proximity to major airports, including Newark Liberty, LaGuardia and JFK.

+Offshore wind projects also pose a threat to commercial and recreational fishing industries, Shaffer and other critics say.

+Dominion Energy, which is developing Coastal Virginia Offshore Wind, said the project is essential for national security and meeting Virginia’s dramatically growing energy needs, driven by dozens of new data centers.

 "Trying again to halt these projects tramples on the rule of law, threatens jobs and deliberately sabotages a critical industry that strengthens — not weakens — America’s energy security,” said Kate Sinding Daly, senior vice president for law and policy at the law foundation.